rppicomidi/midi2usbhost/C-Code/README.md

     bNumInterfaces          1
     bConfigurationValue     1
     iConfiguration          0
-    bmAttributes         0x80
-      (Bus Powered)
+    bmAttributes         0x80     (Bus Powered)
-    MaxPower              100mA
 ```

+Follow steps similar to those for opening and building the `usb_midi_host_example`
-This is the important information from the Thesycon USB Descriptor Dumper for
+project.
+Be sure to select the board type so your project builds and runs correctly.on from the Thesycon USB Descriptor Dumper for
 a Valeton NUX MG-400

 ```
 0x01	bNumConfigurations